qunfengdong/MicroGMT/README.md

 #### 2. If the genome uses a non-standard codon table: Add codon table parameter.
 No need for SARS-CoV-2.

 #### 3. Get genome annotations.
 Four different formats are accepted: GTF, GFF, RefSeq table from UCSC, and GenBank file.
-The SARS-CoV-2's annotation file we used is GenBank file downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.
+The SARS-CoV-2's annotation file we used is the full GenBank file downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.
 Rename it by "genes.gbk".
 Create a folder named "NC_045512" under <path_to_MicroGMT>/database/.
 Finally, put "genes.gbk" under <path_to_MicroGMT>/database/NC_045512.
 For other annotation file formats, you will also need the fasta reference genome file.
 Please see snpEff's manual about how to use GTF, GFF or RefSeq table from UCSC to create database. **Caution: The GenBank file of SARS-CoV-2 was modified to handle the multiple CDS and the -1 ribosomal frameshift of ORF1ab.
 If your genome has similar issues (i.e. one gene with multiple overlapping CDS), you need to revise your annotation file accordingly.**

 * Here we will illustrate how we revised the annotation file "<path_to_MicroGMT>/database/NC_045512/genes.gbk" downloaded from NCBI for SARS-CoV-2: